Yellow 2023 - 2024

 Homework:

-Maths: Maths homework will be set via Class DoJo on a Friday to be completed by the following Wednesday.
-It is so important to practise Times Tables Rockstars as this will really help your child with later Maths topics of Fractions, Perimeter, Money and Time.
-Our aim is to improve instant recall of key multiplication and related division facts.
+Maths: Maths homework will be set via Class DoJo on a Friday to be completed by the following Friday.
+We ask for all children to continue to access Times Table Rockstars online to practice and improve instant recall of key multiplication and related division facts.

-English: English homework will be set via Class Dojo on a Friday to be completed by the following Wednesday.
+English: English homework will be set via Class DoJo on a Friday to be completed by the following Friday.
 We ask that the children also engage frequently with Spelling Shed to practise their spellings.